stmarksnewferry/stmarksnewferry.github.io/README.md

 # More details

 The site is built using [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
-For major site edits, it's best to install Jekyll properly, and also to get `git` installed (so you can edit the files on your computer).
+For major site edits, it's best to install Jekyll on your computer and [set up Git](https://help.github.com/articles/set-up-git), and then you can edit the files on your computer and test it out before making changes to the real site.

 For the site's appearance, it uses the [Business Casual](http://startbootstrap.com/business-casual) theme, which is built using [Bootstrap](http://getbootstrap.com/).